heidihelena/epinet/README.md

 For more detailed usage instructions, refer to the `docs` directory.

-## Contributing

-We welcome contributions from the community!
-If you're interested in contributing, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with clear, descriptive messages.
-4. Push the branch to your fork.
-5. Submit a pull request to the main repository.

-For more details, see the `CONTRIBUTING.md` file.

 ### Notes:
 - **Feature Selection**: The placeholder for `selected_features` needs to be populated with actual feature names expected to be part of the nodes' attributes.
 These should match the column names in your nodes CSV file.